 So, you want to have and enjoy, but don’t know how to build a farm pond.
 You probably think that all you have to do is get a bulldozer, dig a hole in a low spot and let the rain fill it up.
 Wrong!
 We’ve researched what’s required to build the best farm ponds by talking with two outdoorsmen who know plenty about this subject, Barry Smith of Pike Road, Alabama, and Trey Montgomery of West Greene, Alabama.
-We’ve learned about funding a farm pond with Michael Williams of Alabama Ag Credit.
+We’ve learned about funding a farm pond with Morgan Hutcherson of Alabama Ag Credit.

 Getting Started on How to Build a Farm Pond with Barry Smith